 On the one hand, you might want to talk about things like spirituality or the power of setting intentions, or a powerful energy healing experience, but you don’t want to be dismissed.
 I get that.
 First hand.

-When I first thought about becoming a coach, I was worried about it seeming too airy, and I even got that negative feedback from a couple people.
+When I first thought about becoming a coach, I was worried about it seeming too airy, and I even got some negative feedback about the idea of coaching from a couple people.

 I’ve found myself trying to walk that line in my work.
 I’m starting to not care, and I notice a lot of others are not as worried anymore either.
 I’m so glad.

 And yet… that “woo woo” police still lives on in many minds.
 Negative comments about it are so common.
-I think we aren’t noticing the flaws in that wording or thinking.
+Here’s what I think about that: we aren’t noticing the flaws in that wording or thinking.

 This “woo woo” idea has so many layers and I want to break it apart.
 What is that fear actually about?